MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-data/packages/data/overview.md

 A key path is the mechanism to uniquely identify any piece of information in a data source.

-Although a key path can be any unique identifier per data item, all current implementations use the concept of a logical user readable specifier that indicates the navigational position of the data of interest relative to the entire structured data set.
-It's modeled on Javascript's concept of lists, dictionaries and primitives, such that key paths are syntactically correct Javascript statements for accessing data that can be represented in JSON.
-The advantage of this approach is that it correlates very well with both JSON and XML, which are the two most prevalent means of transferring information from backend services.
+Although a key path can be any unique identifier per data item, current implementations use a logical user readable specifier that indicates the navigational position of the data of interest relative to the entire structured data set.
+It's modeled on Javascript's concept of lists, dictionaries and primitives.
+Key paths are syntactically correct Javascript statements for accessing data that can be represented in JSON.
+The advantage of this approach is that it correlates well with both JSON and XML.
+These are the two most prevalent means of transferring information from backend services.

 Example key paths: